joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/23/world/canada/mark-carney-canada-us-trump-tariffs.html

 **Iowa Judge Dismisses Trump’s Lawsuit Against The Des Moines Register**\
-`The suit challenged a poll that showed Trump trailing Kamala Harris in the final weeks of the 2024 campaign.
+`The suit challenged a poll that showed Trump trailing Kamala Harris in the final weeks of the 2024 race.
 A judge warned that similar legal challenges could have a chilling effect on news reporting.`\
 https://www.nytimes.com/2026/09/23/us/politics/des-moines-register-trump-lawsuit.html

 **America’s A.I.
 Leaders Warn U.N. of Possible Peril Absent a Global Response**\